jayjosh-glitch/Project-FinTracker-Frontend/README.md

 ## 📝 License

-This project is open source and available under the [MIT License](LICENSE).
+This project is personal and proprietary.
+All rights reserved.

 ---

-⭐ If you found this project helpful — consider giving it a star on GitHub!